10 Ways to Cope with Difficult Relatives During the Holidays

 2. Have realistic expectations

-It would be great if your difficult aunt or uncle didn’t criticize your outfit at the family dinner this year, but don't count on it.
+It would be nice if your difficult aunt or uncle didn’t criticize your outfit at the family dinner this year, but don’t count on it.

 3. Keep potentially upsetting topics off-limits

-Politics and religion are obvious, but people also bring up touchy subjects without thinking about how they might affect others.
+Politics and religion are usually topics that people disagree about and can lead to heated debates.
+However, some people may bring up touchy subjects without thinking about how they might affect others.
 A difficult relative may ask: “Are you ever going to get married?”
 It may seem harmless, but it may also strike a nerve and make you feel uncomfortable.

-Set boundaries, advises Dr. Shapero.
+Set boundaries for healthy interactions, advises Dr. Shapero.
 “Stay away from topics that can cause arguments.
-If someone does bring it up, try to change the subject in a polite way,” he says.
+If someone does bring it up, try to change the subject in a polite way.”

 4. Accept that the only thing you can control is your reaction